Heydarchi/SELinux-Explorer/README.md

     - [ ] Generated output for the selected items
     - [ ] Generated output for the selected Files
 - [ ] Make it possible to open multiple diagram
-- [ ] Add toolbar ( Path, File, Clear Analyze Result, Clear Result, Analyze All)
 - [ ] Add lowercase/uppercase check for filter's keyword
 - [ ] Sort result files by date
 - [ ] Open filtered diagram automatically
-- [ ] Add Folder/File to the list of search automatically
 - [ ] Add AND / OR for combining the filter rules
 - [ ] Making reference from path & files
 - [ ] Add autocomplete for filter edit box